MileHacker Logo

 Late-Night Cafes & Gelaterias

-Most cafes and gelaterias stay open late into the evening, especially during warmer months.
+Most cafes and gelaterias stay open late later in the day, especially during warmer months.
 Enjoy a final coffee or dessert.

 Seasonal Events